matecom57/mi-tutorial/docs/source/Estadistica/ANALISIS_VARIANZA.rst

 H A :not all t j = 0

-If H 0 is true and the assumptions of equal variances and normally distributed populations are met, a picture of the populations will look like Figure 8.2.2.
-When H 0 is true the population means are all equal, and the populations are centered at the same point (the common mean) on the horizontal axis.
+If H0 is true and the assumptions of equal variances and normally distributed populations are met, a picture of the populations will look like Figure 8.2.2.
+When H0 is true the population means are all equal, and the populations are centered at the same point (the common mean) on the horizontal axis.
 If the populations are all normally distributed with equal variances the distributions will be identical, so that in drawing their pictures each is superimposed on each of the others, and a single picture sufﬁciently represents them all.

+Si H₂ es verdadera y se cumplen los supuestos de varianzas iguales y poblaciones con distribución normal, la representación de las poblaciones se verá como en la Figura 8.2.2.
+Cuando H₂ es verdadera, las medias poblacionales son todas iguales y las poblaciones están centradas en el mismo punto (la media común) en el eje horizontal.
+Si todas las poblaciones se distribuyen normalmente con varianzas iguales, las distribuciones serán idénticas, de modo que al dibujar sus representaciones, cada una se superpone a las demás, y una sola representación las representa a todas suficientemente.

 When H 0 is false it may be false because one of the population means is different from the others, which are all equal.
 Or, perhaps, all the population means are different.
 These are only two of the possibilities when H 0 is false.
 There are many other possible combinations of equal and unequal means.
 Figure 8.2.3 shows a picture of the populations when the assumptions are met, but H 0 is false because no two population means are equal.

+Cuando H₂ es falsa, puede serlo porque una de las medias poblacionales es diferente de las demás, que son todas iguales.
+O, quizás, todas las medias poblacionales son diferentes.
+Estas son solo dos de las posibilidades cuando H₂ es falsa.
+Existen muchas otras combinaciones posibles de medias iguales y desiguales.
+La Figura 8.2.3 muestra una imagen de las poblaciones cuando se cumplen los supuestos, pero H₂ es falsa porque no hay dos medias poblacionales iguales.

 4. Test statistic.
 The test statistic for one-way analysis of variance is a computed variance ratio, which we designate by V.R. as we did in Chapter 7.
 The two variances